 - Inhaled through the nose: The allergic reaction may be violent sneezing and or the chronic condition called allergic rhinitis, also known as "hay fever," which manifests with sneezing, accompanied by a runny nose, itching inside the nose, nasal congestion, and sometimes sinus congestion.

-- Skin rash or hives: Although allergies cause only about five to 10 percent of chronic hives cases, they are almost always associated with pet dander, and more often with cat dander.
-Minor skin rashes may be associated with dander falling on the skin, saliva deposited by a cat licking the skin, or even through inhaling the dander.
+- Skin rash or hives: Minor skin rashes or hives may be associated with dander falling on the skin, saliva deposited by a cat licking the skin, or even through inhaling the dander.
 Atopic dermatitis or eczema may be exacerbated by exposure to cats.
 Although cat dander is a real threat to allergy victims, some cat lovers are able to cope with their allergies well enough to live in relative comfort with their cats.
 Let your own allergist be the judge of this and follow their advice.